lospec/pixel-editor/README.md

 - Tiled mode
 - Load palette from LPE file
 - Symmetry options (currently being worked on)
+- Make a palette grid instead of having a huge stack on the right when colours are too many
+- Possibly add collaborate function

+- Code refactoring
+    - Find inefficient sections (nested loops, useless / inefficient parts)
+    - Create classes ResizableTool and SelectionTool.
+Make them inherit from Tool, avoid creating brush resizing functions each time for each tool that can be resized

 - Mobile
     - Touch equivalent for mouse clicks
     - Hide or scale ui
     - Maybe rearrange UI on portrait
-    - Stack colors when too many
     - Fix popups

-- Possibly add collaborate function

 - Polish:
     - ctrl a to select everything / selection -> all, same for deselection